New stimulus checks could be on the horizon, but experts don’t have all the answers

 (WETM) — More stimulus payments could be on the horizon for Americans.
 While many legislators are moving forward with the fourth round of stimulus payment, some lawmakers are proposing a fifth.

-Stimulus has been up for debate at the state and national level throughout the pandemic, but local experts are concerned about the potential side effects of increased cash flow.
+Stimulus has been up for debate at the state and national level throughout the pandemic, but some experts are concerned about the potential side effects of increased cash flow.

 “Nobody has the correct answer to this yet,” Kamala Keeley, Chemung County Chamber CEO, said.